AlphaGergedan/ADA-ALG/README.md

 Given a list of integers return the sorted list.
 Implementation:
 - Mergesort (TODO)
 - Quicksort: Sorting by partitioning `./quicksort`
+- Before you use, build it with `bazel build //src/quicksort:quicksort`
+- `bazel build //src/quicksort:quicksort-run` for building an example execution.

 ### Closest Pair Problem